isgiddy/giddy-2020-roammiz/README.md

 A python environment is provided which has all the relevant packages to enable you to run the code smoothly.
 Note this environment has only been tested in OS systems

-Disclaimer: Although I have tried to make the code as generic as possible, but is specific to the analysis followed by Giddy-etal-2020.
+Disclaimer: Although I have tried to make the code as generic as possible, it is specific to the analysis followed by Giddy-etal-2020.
 For other implementations you will probably need to make a number of modifications.
 I hope the annotations within the code assist with this.